flixxox/deept/README.md

 Hence, a list of python dependencies can be found in `pyproject.toml`.
 Since we had trouble installing Horovod with poetry, it must be installed manually for now.
 This is only temporary and must be fixed in the future.

-Except from the python dependencies we recommend to use cuda-11.3 and nccl-2.14.
-On the AppTek cluster installations for these can be found in /home/fschmidt/lib.
-Before installing Horovod, the corresponding path variables must be set which is done in `/home/fschmidt/code/workflowManager/bash/setup_cuda.bash`.

 ### Install Poetry ####